-With YouthBuild programs, students learn to be leaders.
+With YouthBuild programs, participants learn to be leaders.
 They put in hundreds of hours of volunteer service in their community.
-They gain experience in public speaking and speak about issues that affect them.
+They build affordable housing that is environmentally friendly.
 They learn construction skills and gain environmental expertise.
+YouthBuild participants gain experience in public speaking and speak about issues that affect them.

 In Oregon, there are three organizations offering YouthBuild programs: